enzolutions/generator-marionette-drupal/README.md

 In the following image you see how the command looks

 ![Form Generator](https://raw.githubusercontent.com/enzolutions/generator-marionette-drupal/master/images/generator_marionette_drupal_form.png "Form Generatior")

+#### Drupal 8 Setup to Enabel Form Generator

+In order to use this command the Drupal 8 Module [Entity REST extra](https://github.com/enzolutions/entity_rest_extra) must be installed and enabled in your Drupal 8 Backed Server.

+Right now there is an issue in Drupal 8 to enable Config Entities via REST, but we did a patch [here](https://www.drupal.org/node/2300677#comment-9456919) to fix that problem so just apply the patch.

+In addition you must enable the REST Resource **Entity form display** and add permission **Access GET on Entity form display resource** to your backend user role.

+Be sure the user you provide to connect to server have permissions to fetch extra information.

 ### Update settings
 This generator store some information in a hidden file **.yo-rc.json** about where must be located templates, models, views etc and Drupal conection.